epicsam123/Hilo-Specification/README.md

 The following responsibilities, behaviors, and statuses are as follows:

 - Director:
 1. Responsibilities - Run the game by verifying the conditions of the game are always true before each turn.
-Keeps track of player's points and cards, and asks the user two questions: if they want another move or what their guess is for the card (whether higher or lower)
+Keeps track of the players cards and score.
+Asks the user two questions: if they want another turn and what their guess is for the card (whether higher or lower).

 2. Behaviors:
     a.
-Check the points of the player to make sure it is not lower than 0: Points_Below_Zero()
+Initiate the game (main): start_game()
     b.
-Display the card: Display_Card()
+Display the card: print_initials()
     c.
-Ask the player for higher or lower: Ask_Higher_Lower()
+Ask the player for higher or lower: guess_card()
     d.
-Display the next card: Display_Card()
+Add or subtract points: score_updates()
     e.
-Add or subtract points: Point_Adjust()
+Display the next card: display_new_card()
     f.
-Ask the player to play again: Play_Again()
+Display and test user's score: do_outputs()
     g.
-Run the program: main()
+Ask the player to play again: done()

 3. Status:
     a.
+Dealer - self.dealer (class)
-Player's points - playerPoints (int)
+    a.
+Player's guess - self.guess (str)
     b.
-Player's guess - playerGuess (str)
+Current card - self.current_card (int)
     c.
-Player's choice to continue - continue (str)
+Next card - self.next_card (int)
     d.
+Playing? - self.is_playing (bool)
-Player's name - name (str)
+    e.
+Player's points - dealer.score (int)

-- Card:
+- Dealer:
-1. Responsibilities - A card to represent a number between 1 and 13
+1. Responsibilities - Deals a card to represent a number between 1 and 13.

 2. Behavior's:
     a.
-Possess a number - Dealt_Number()
+Retrieve the new card - return_new_card()

 3. Status:
     a.
-Number on card
+Lower range for pulling cards - self.lower_range (int)
+    b.
+Upper range for pulling cards - self.upper_range (int)